Are mountain homes only for the physically fit? Of course not.

 The bathtub faucet should be located close to the outside edge of the tub

-Non-disabled people will discover that what is a necessity for some
+Even if you are not disabled, you can discover that what is a necessity for some

-can be an added convenience for others.
+can be an added convenience for you.

 The offset tub control requires only about six inches of additional supply pipe.